-"Parties" shall mean the United States, the State of Wisconsin, and Settling Defendant.
+"Parties" shall mean the United States and Settling Defendant.

-"Past Response Costs" shall mean all costs, including, but not limited to, direct and indirect costs, that the United States paid at or in connection with the Site through January 31, 2014, plus Interest on all such costs that has accrued pursuant to 42 U.S.C. § 9607(a) through such date.
+"Past Response Costs" shall mean all costs, including, but not limited to, direct and indirect costs, that the United States paid at or in connection with the Site through December 31, 2011, plus Interest on all such costs that has accrued pursuant to 42 U.S.C. § 9607(a) through such date.
+Past Response Costs shall not include Interest on all such costs to the extent such Interest accrues between the Effective Date and the date EPA determines the amount of Past Response Costs to be paid by Settling Defendant pursuant to Paragraph 52.a.

-"Performance Standards" shall mean the cleanup standards and other measures of achievement of the goals of the Remedial Action, set forth in the ROD and the SOW and any modified standards established pursuant to this Consent Decree.
+"Performance Standards" shall mean the cleanup standards and other measures of achievement of the goals of the Remedial Action, set forth in Section IV of the ROD and Section II of the SOW and any modified standards established pursuant to this Consent Decree.

-"Plaintiffs" shall mean the United States and the State of Wisconsin.
+"Plaintiff" shall mean the United States.